Skip to main content

 Sample Prep Laboratory

-Our prep lab provides fume hoods, ovens, Au/C/Al coating, an optical and reflected light microscope with a digital camera, a micro diamond saw, ultrasonic baths and sample polishing equipment.
+Our sample preparation laboratories feature fume hoods, vacuum ovens, Au/C/Al coating, an optical and reflected light microscope with a digital camera, a micro diamond saw, ultrasonic baths and sample polishing equipment.

 View all applications